car-r/astro-pickleball/src/pages/blog/12-pickleball-tips-for-beginners.md

 ## Staying on Balance When You Serve

 Staying on balance when you serve is one of the most underappreciated parts of the serve.
-Proper balance helps to reduce errors and increase your consistency.
+Proper balance during your <a href="/blog/how-to-serve-in-pickleball">pickleball serve</a> helps to reduce errors and increase your consistency.
 Whether you serve with an open stance, a closed stance, or with a step, staying on balance is the foundation of a great serve.

-Most beginners serve with a step instead of with an open or closed stance.
+Most beginners serve with a closed stance and a step instead of with an open or closed stance.
 Open and closed stance serves are typical for more advanced and professional players.
 Many beginners unknowingly are stepping with the wrong foot when they serve!

 As an example, if you’re a right-handed player and you take a step forward with your right foot as you’re serving, you can become off balance.
 Instead, you should be stepping forward with the opposite foot.
 In this case, a right-handed player should be taking a step forward with the left foot during the serve.

 For some players, taking a step at all can over-complicate the serving motion.
 If this is happening to you, you should remove the step and try serving with more of a closed stance.
 If you notice that you aren’t stepping with the opposite foot, give it a try and see how it feels.
 It might feel weird at first since you’re already used to serving a certain way, but after a few games, it will start to feel more natural and balanced.